eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 2. Procedural code, thousand-line classes with too many responsibilities.
 3. Everything's public.

-I won't bore you right now describing all the reasons why the first two issues are problematic, as each item would require an article of its own and there are already lots of books and articles about that out there.
-But how do they affect PrestaShop?
+I won't bore you right now describing all the reasons why the first two issues are problematic.
+Each item would require an article of its own and there are already lots of books and articles about that out there (if you're interested, you can start [here](https://en.wikipedia.org/wiki/SOLID)).
+I'll get back to the third in a minute.

-Well, these issues are typical of a certain way of developing that was commonplace in the PHP world for a long time, and I have seen them in lots of projects the age of PrestaShop.
-They can fly under the radar and be safely ignored for quite a while... as long as you don't write automated tests.
+These issues are typical of a certain way of developing that was commonplace in the PHP world for a long time, and I have seen them in lots of projects the age of PrestaShop.
+They can fly under the radar and be safely ignored for quite a while... as long as you don't intend to write automated tests.

-### Testing is hard; Testing PrestaShop is _very hard_
+### Quality control is hard; Quality control in PrestaShop is _very hard_

 ![Testing is doubting][testing-is-doubting]{: style="height:400px"}
 _Testing is doubting, by [CommitStrip](http://www.commitstrip.com/)_
 {: .text-center }

-Here is where we see the _consequences_ of complex, static, stateful code.
-Since dependencies are so tightly interweaved, putting the system in a state that allows for automated and stable testing is really, really hard.
-In some cases, dependencies and hidden state can become extremely difficult and time-consuming to understand, specially when dealing with static cache.
+This is one of the classic _consequences_ of complex, static, stateful code.
+Since dependencies are so tightly interweaved, putting the system in a state that allows to test a feature in an isolated and predictable way for automated testing is really, really hard.
+In some cases, dependencies and hidden state can become extremely difficult and time-consuming to understand, specially when dealing with static cache (cached data that persist between calls to a same method).

-This leads to test scripts that are too complex and too hard to maintain.
+Unsurprisingly, hard-to-test code leads to complex, hard-to-maintain test scripts.

 Up until a couple months ago, here's what we had: